ethereum/solidity-website/src/posts/2024-02-08-solidity-developer-survey-2023-results.md

 ## Solidity Developer Experience

-76.5% of all respondents believe that the Solidity developer experience generally improved throughout the last year.
-25.1% are of the opinion that they noticed a big improvement compared to the previous year.
+77% of all respondents believe that the Solidity developer experience generally improved throughout the last year.
+20.2% are of the opinion that they noticed a big improvement compared to the previous year.

-7.8% say that nothing has changed in their experience, while 0.9% of the respondents think it got worse.
+10.3% say that nothing has changed in their experience, while 1.6% of the respondents think it got worse.

-Compared to the previous year’s results, the share of “got worse” and “I don’t know” decreased, while “no change” slightly increased.
+Compared to the previous year’s results, the share of “got worse” and “no change” slightly increased.
 Overall, the picture is very comparable.

 ![Solidity Developer Experience](/img/2023/02/dev_ex.png)